V-Vibee/My-Projects-2.0/2. Credit card_Financial Dashboard/README.md

-**What is it used for..?:** To check the Overall performance of the credit card and its credibility chack among customers.
+**Used to..?:** To check the Overall performance of the credit card and its credibility check among customers.